 Thanks to our knowledgeable reservation specialists and high quality of bus services, Chicago Charter Bus Company is known as one of the leading group transportation companies in Illinois.
-We cater to groups of all sizes for any occasion and destination.
+We cater to groups of all sizes for any occasion and destination with premium bus rentals and shuttle bus rentals.
 Whether you’re going around town or across the country, we’ll ensure that you get there safely and on time.

 Address: 201 E Randolph St, Chicago, IL 60602

 Founded in 1879, The Art Institute of Chicago is one of the largest and oldest art museums in the United States.
 It’s home to famous, culturally significant artworks like American Gothic by Grant Wood, A Sunday on La Grande Jatte by Georges Sauret, and Liz #3 by Andy Warhol.
 Travel here for a tour on a high school field trip, or to host a private corporate event or fundraiser.

 Address: 111 S Michigan Ave, Chicago, IL 60603